elonmask/OpenCVMilitaryRecognition/README.md

-# Objects detection on video stream using OpenCV
+# Military Objects detection on video stream using OpenCV

-To be expanded with cusom pre-trained model for military vehicles and personnel
+Script based on OpenCV and YOLO with custom datasets for Russian Ground Vehicles and a variety of objects from YOLO and YOLO-WORLD datasets.

 ## Installation

 Only requires Python3, other dependencies and models handled on fly.

 ## Usage
+Before launching script could be configured to use civil or military mode as well as specify sizes of models to use.
+Search mode which could be also configured in script for detecting particular thing on the video stream covers both civil and military objects but drastically lacks in accuracy, range and performance.

 Unix
 ```shell
 chmod +x run.sh